limbernie/WSHooker/README.md

 setx _NT_SYMBOL_PATH SRV*c:\symbols*https://msdl.microsoft.com/downloads/symbols
 ```

-Note that GootUnloader will take some time to download the required debug symbols at the first run.
+GootUnloader may appear unresponsive on the first run as it downloads the required debug symbols.
+This is normal behavior.

 ### Options